Emerging Mass Spectrometry Technologies to Improve Intraoperative Diagnostics

 Ambient ionization mass spectrometry

 AIMS is a technology that avoids the need for extensive sample prep.
-The approach allows the sample to be ionized directly from liquid or sold sample substrate and guided into the inlet of the MS instrument.
+The approach allows the sample to be ionized directly from liquid or sold sample substrates and guided into the inlet of the MS instrument.
 Several ambient ionization methods and hardware setups have been described including DESI, DART, LAESI, APCI, APA, and others4.

-As proof in concept, DESI-MS methods for rapid molecular characterization of resected tissue have been developed to test the validity of the approach for intraoperative tumor diagnostics2.
+To this end, AIMS DESI-MS methods for rapid molecular characterization of resected tissue have been developed to test the validity of the approach for intraoperative tumor diagnostics2.
 Modifications of the technique, including liquid micro-junction surface sample probe (LN-SSP) MS, have subsequently been used in clinical trial analyses of breast cancer assessing the diagnostic capabilities for intraoperative procedures3.

 Robotic surgery coupled with MS tissue analysis

-Robotic surgical platforms including the iKnife6, the SpiderMass7, the MassSpec Pen8, and the Picosecond InfraRed Laser (PIRL)9 have thus far demonstrated compatibility with rapid MS analysis of in-situ samples.
+As a logical progression, the coupling of ambient ionization technologies with robotic surgical applications has the potential for real-time intra-operative diagnostics and surgical decision making.
+Along these lines, recent investigations have explored modifications of the approach, termed rapid evaporative ionization MS (REIMS), used in concert with robotic surgical resection of head and neck cancers6.
+Robotic surgical platforms including the iKnife6, the SpiderMass7, the MassSpec Pen8, and the Picosecond InfraRed Laser (PIRL)9 have demonstrated compatibility with rapid MS analysis of in-situ samples.
 These surgical energy devices generate aerosolized tissue which can be captured and transferred into the inlet of DESI-MS or other AIMS instrument for analysis.
-The total time scale from capture to analysis is on the order or tens of seconds, providing near real-time feedback to guide surgical techniques without interrupting workflows.
+The total time scale from capture to analysis is on the order or tens of seconds, offering proof in concept of near real-time feedback to guide surgical techniques without interrupting workflows.

 A recent study titled “Human robotic surgery with intraoperative tissue identification using rapid evaporation ionization mass spectrometry” demonstrated the first human-based usage of the MS tissue identification system (REIMS) with an iKnife robotic surgery device5.
 In an initial set of experiments involving laser-assisted transoral robotic surgery (TORS), REIMS spectra were recorded over the mass to charge (m/z) range of 100-1500.
 Notable differences between tissue types were shown in the m/z 560-1000 area where lipid metabolites are easily identifiable.
 Spectra of the highest relative abundance ions in this mass range were associated with lipid species including glycerophospholipids, ceramides, and glycolipids.

 In a second set of experiments focused on minimal access surgery, transaxillary parathyroidectomy was performed to access the parathyroid gland and the iKnife was used to direct surgical aerosol to the REIMS instrument.
 By sampling at six different tissues sites, collecting a total of 55 spectra, statistically distinct metabolic signatures were identified.
-The REIMS-enabled surgical system was successful in identifying all tissue types with 100% diagnostic accuracy when comparing MS data with histological results5.
-These results demonstrate that near real-time molecular feature analysis coupled with a robotic system can help navigate through complex anatomical layers with high-resolution during surgery.
+The system was successful in identifying all tissue types with 100% diagnostic accuracy when comparing MS data with histological results5.
+These conclusions demonstrate that near real-time molecular feature analysis coupled with a robotic system can indeed help navigate through complex anatomical layers with high-resolution during surgery.

 Outlook

-The next step of such work will be to develop more complete ex vivo spectral databases, validated with histological analysis, to assist in diagnosing tissue and guiding robotic systems.
-Such refinements will be instrumental in improving surgical diagnostic sensitivity and specificity.
-Moreover, the improvements in speed and accuracy will lead to more efficient intraoperative workflows with the potential to significantly impact post-surgical results.
+The next step of this pioneering work will be to develop more complete ex vivo spectral databases, validated with histological analysis, to assist in diagnosing tissue and guiding robotic systems.
+Such refinements in intraoperative diagnostics, such as those enabled by ambient ionization MS technologies, may soon redefine surgical outcomes and prognoses for patients suffering from disease.

 References